 Abandonment is a tricky claim and landlords must be careful when making such a claim.
 It is best to consult with an experienced Landlord tenant attorney to decide if a particular situation is really abandonment.
 Landlords cannot choose to simply use this method instead of evicting a tenant properly in court, as self-help evictions are not allowed in Washington.

 This post will conclude our Landlord-Tenant Q & A series.
 We hope you’ve found this series valuable.
-If you are a landlord and have any additional questions regarding Washington Landlord-Tenant law, please feel free to contact our office for a free 10-minute phone consultation.
+If you are a landlord and have any additional questions regarding Washington Landlord-Tenant law, please feel free to contact our office to schedule a phone consultation.